erts_alloc

 memory blocks are placed.
 A carrier is either placed in a

-separate memory segment (allocated via mseg_alloc
+separate memory segment (allocated via mseg_alloc), or in

-the heap segment (allocated via sys_alloc
+the heap segment (allocated via sys_alloc).
+Multiblock

 carriers are used for storage of several blocks.
 Singleblock